Development Workflow

 sfp push --targetusername my-feature-org --package my-package

-# Push ignoring conflicts
+# Push everything, ignoring conflicts

 sfp push --targetusername my-feature-org --ignore-conflicts